planetarium/snack.planetarium.dev/content/posts/2019/05/sprintseoul.eng.md

 Reach Out!
 --------------

-If you have any questions, please visit [our Discord server] at #libplanet-users-kr channel and ask away!
+If you have any questions, please visit [our Discord server] at #libplanet-users channel and ask away!
 You’re all welcome to come in before or even after the event to chat with us.

 [our Discord server]: https://discord.gg/wUgwkYW